BrisbaneTravel Guide

 Last but not least and so unique, did you know Brisbane boasts her own impressive inner-city, manmade beach?
 Aptly named Streets Beach, located in South Bank, it’s an oasis amid skyscrapers and city bustle where you can lounge on white sand, surrounded by palm trees, then take a dip in the sparkling lagoon.

-Say hello to the vacation capital of Australia!
+Say hello to the holiday capital of Australia!
 The Gold Coast is a day trip of note – just over an hour's drive south of Brisbane you’ll find the famed Surfer’s Paradise resort and theme parks like Sea World.
 The Coast's long sandy beaches and blue waters will take your breath away.

 Because Brisbanites are big dog lovers, man’s best friend also has a long where he can let his hair down and frolic in the shallows.
 Perfect if you’re missing your pooch back home. where he can let his hair down and frolic in the shallows.